vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 **Management Cluster** - A management cluster is the first element that you deploy when you create a Tanzu Kubernetes Grid instance.
 The management cluster is a Kubernetes cluster that performs the role of the primary management and operational center for the Tanzu Kubernetes Grid instance.
 The management cluster is purpose-built for operating the platform and managing the lifecycle of Tanzu Kubernetes clusters.

 **ClusterClass API** - Tanzu Kubernetes Grid 2 functions through the creation of a management Kubernetes cluster which holds [ClusterClass API](https://cluster-api.sigs.k8s.io/introduction.html).
-The ClusterClass API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.The earlier primitives of Tanzu Kubernetes Clusters will still exist for Tanzu Kubernetes Grid 1.X .
+The ClusterClass API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.
+The earlier primitives of Tanzu Kubernetes Clusters will still exist for Tanzu Kubernetes Grid 1.X .
 A new feature has been introduced as a part of Cluster API called ClusterClass which reduces the need for redundant templating and enables powerful customization of clusters.
 The whole process for creating a cluster using ClusterClass is the same as before but with slightly different parameters.

 **Tanzu Kubernetes Cluster** - Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
 These clusters are also referred to as workload clusters.
 Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.